 Encourage the establishment of rules and procedures ensuring solvency, competence, legitimacy, and fair information disclosure to all savers investing through Member Exchanges.

 General Manager of Bolsa de Valores de Lima

-Markets Development Director for Latin America
+Markets Development Director for Latin America in B3

 Dissemination of information and Capital Market Development Manager of Bolsa de Comercio de Buenos Aires

 President of Bolsa de Comercio de Buenos Aires

 Member of Administration Council of BME, President of Bolsa de Valores de Barcelona